Sunday, November 24, 2013

 Miles I'Anson married Elizabeth Flintoft, daughter of John Flintoft of Flintoft and Haines Smelting Works.
 Elizabeth's mother was Elizabeth I'Anson, presumably a distant or perhaps not so distant cousin to her new husband.
 The couple had three children, Alice (b.
 1872), Beatrice (b. ca. 1875), and Miles (b.
 1876).
 The Christian name Miles ran through the I'Anson family for generations.

-Miles I'Anson was a gold prospector, a poet, and a mining engineer (1875-1891) in California.
+Miles I'Anson was a gold prospector, a poet, and a mining engineer (from 1875 to 1891) in California.
 By 1891, he was back in Newark, the city from which he wrote the introduction to his book The Vision of Misery Hill: A Legend of the Sierra Madre and Miscellaneous Verse (New York and London: G.P.
 Putnam's Sons, 1891).
 I don't know what connection if any I'Anson had with the San Francisco literary scene that included Ambrose Bierce and George Sterling, but it's a possibility worth considering.
 Elizabeth I'Anson died in 1913.
 Miles I'Anson died in 1917 and was buried at Mount Pleasant Cemetery in Newark.
 The month was November.
-Presumably, Miles I'Anson was born in and died in the same month of the year.
+Presumably, Miles I'Anson was born in and died in the same month of the year, eighty-two years apart.

 It's certain that Miles I'Anson, father of Alice I'Anson, was a literary figure with several poems and an illustrated book of verse to his name.
 He may have been the same Miles I'Anson of Newark who bore back the body of the Anglo-American writer Henry William Herbert (1807-1858) from New York City to its final resting place at Mount Pleasant Cemetery, the same place that would one day receive the body of Miles I'Anson.
 The cemetery adjoined Herbert's home place, called "The Cedars" for its surrounding trees.
 Like I'Anson, Herbert was a British immigrant.
 Having arrived in the United States in 1831, he founded the American Monthly Magazine in 1833.
 A teacher, classical scholar, translator, poet, novelist, historian, and artist, Herbert was well known though not always well liked in American literary circles.
 He wrote about sports under the pen name Frank Forester.
 On May 17, 1858, he called his friends to a dinner at the Stevens Hotel in New York City.
 Only one showed.
 After dinner, Herbert stood in front of a mirror and put a bullet through his heart.
 If our Miles I'Anson was the man who accompanied the cortege of Henry William Herbert, he would have been just twenty-two years old at the time.